Police: Knife used in targeted attack of dead Idaho students - Local News 8

 Associated Press

-BOISE, Idaho (AP) — Four University of Idaho students found dead in an off-campus home were targeted, and the killer or killers used a knife or other “edged weapon” in the attack, police said Tuesday.
+BOISE, Idaho (AP) — Four University of Idaho students found dead in an off-campus home were targeted and the killer or killers used a knife or other “edged weapon,” police disclosed Tuesday.

-The Moscow Police Department made the announcement in a news release, adding that investigators were working to establish a timeline to recreate the victims’ activities before they were found dead Sunday.
-Police said the killings likely occurred in the early morning hours, and the bodies were found around noon.
+Investigators were trying to establish a timeline to recreate the victims’ activities on Saturday night and early Sunday morning, “following all leads and identifying persons of interest,” the Moscow Police Department said in a news release.
+The killings likely occurred in the early morning hours and the bodies were found around noon.

-The students’ deaths were considered to be “an isolated, targeted attack and there is no imminent threat to the community at large,” according to police, who earlier said evidence from the scene led them to believe there was no broader risk.
+The students were killed in what is considered to be “an isolated, targeted attack and there is no imminent threat to the community at large,” according to police, who earlier said evidence from the scene led them to believe there was no broader risk.
 Police provided no information about that evidence or why they believe the victims were targeted.

 Autopsies expected to be completed later this week could provide more information about how the victims were killed.